 2. 11-Year-Old Dog Goes Into Remission

 Beni, an eleven-year-old dog, survived cancer, even at his advanced age.
-His owner found a lump in his groin and took him to the vet, who diagnosed it as lymphoma.
+His human found a lump in his groin and took him to the vet, who diagnosed it as lymphoma.

-When Beni’s owner first brought him in, it looked like he would only have two weeks to live.
-A year and a half later Beni was still with us and doing better than ever.
+When Beni’s human first brought him in, it looked like he would only have two weeks to live.
+A year and a half later, Beni was still with us and doing better than ever.